lanserxt/mentalpractices-swiftui/README.md

-# iOS Mental Practices Browser + player
+# iOS Mental Practices Browser + Audio Player
 Practical test for one Cool Company.
 You need to relax and set mind waves into positive shape ) *Now on SwiftUI!*